-The Honeybee Conservancy participates in ground-breaking research on bees, which we believe is the first step in protecting bees and managing their habitat.
-Our research ranges from native bee habitat and behaviors to honey bee colony health.
-We harness the power of citizen scientists to engage a diverse range of people and gather valuable conservation data with our bee research.
+The Honeybee Conservancy’s Citizen Science Coalition (CSC) harnesses the power of citizen scientists to engage a diverse range of people and gather valuable conservation data with our native and honey bee research.
 We collaborate with scientists and organizations around North America to share knowledge and best practices.
-Below are some of the research projects underway thanks to support from people like you.
+We aims to make conservation experiences in the lab, the field, or the classroom available to all interested parties.

 There’s a new gold rush happening!